BrainBlend-AI/atomic-agents/README.md

 ## Quickstart
 A quickstart guide is available in the [quickstart notebook](./examples/notebooks/quickstart.ipynb).
 More guides and tutorials will be added soon!
+In the meanwhile, have a look at the other examples in the [examples](./examples/) directory.

 ## Usage examples & Docs
 <img src="./.assets/docs.png" alt="open source docs bad" width="350"/>